helloindustry/nathanpeterson.net/blog/posts/2013-03-04-3-things-im-learning.md

 ---
 date: 2013-03-04
-title: "Blog Post: 3 things I'm learning:"
+title: "3 things I'm learning:"
 ---
 <p>1.
 It’s better to walk the right path than an easy one.</p>